hongjx175/ICConv/README.md

 The data is in JSON format.
 The dataset contains three JSON files: `train_sessions.json`, `dev_sessions.json`, `test_sessions.json`.
-Each JSON file contains a list of JSON objects, where each JSON object represents a dialogue.
+Each JSON file contains a list of JSON objects, where each JSON object represents a conversation.

 The following are the fields of JSON: